BQSKit/bqskit/docs/guides/customgate.md

 ## Utilizing Helper Classes

 BQSKit provides some helper classes to simplify the process of defining gates.
-In the first example of this guide, we used the `ConstantGate` and `QubitGate` helper classes.
-To use these helper subclasses, we will subclass them instead of `Gate`.
-The following are the current helper classes available:
+In the first example of this guide, we used the [`ConstantGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.ConstantGate.html#bqskit.ir.ConstantGate) and [`QubitGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.QubitGate.html#bqskit.ir.QubitGate) helper classes.
+To use these helper subclasses, we will subclass them instead of [`Gate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.html#bqskit.ir.Gate).
+The following are the available helper classes:

-- [`ConstantGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.ConstantGate.html#bqskit.ir.ConstantGate): A gate that has a fixed unitary matrix with no parameters.
-This will automatically set `_num_params` to 0, and swap the `get_unitary` method for a `_utry` variable.
-Additionally, these gates are made to be differentiable trivially.
+- [`ConstantGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.gates.ConstantGate.html#bqskit.ir.gates.ConstantGate): A gate that has a fixed unitary matrix with no parameters.
+This will automatically set `_num_params` to 0, and swap the `get_unitary` method for a `_utry` attribute.
+Additionally, these gates have the trivial differentiable implementations provided.
-- [`QubitGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.QubitGate.html#bqskit.ir.QubitGate): A gate that acts only on qubits.
+- [`QubitGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.gates.QubitGate.html#bqskit.ir.gates.QubitGate): A gate that acts only on qubits.
 This defines `_radixes` to be all `2`s.
-- [`QutritGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.QutritGate.html#bqskit.ir.QutritGate): A gate that acts on qutrits.
+- [`QutritGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.gates.QutritGate.html#bqskit.ir.gates.QutritGate): A gate that acts on qutrits.
 This defines `_radixes` to be all `3`s.
-- [`QuditGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.QuditGate.html#bqskit.ir.QuditGate): A gate that acts on qudits of the same radix.
-This swaps the `_radixes` requirement for a `_radix` requirement.
+- [`QuditGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.gates.QuditGate.html#bqskit.ir.gates.QuditGate): A gate that acts on qudits of the same radix.
+This swaps the `_radixes` requirement for a required `_radix` attribute.
 This is useful for gates that act on qudits of the same radix, but not necessarily only qubits or qutrits.
-- [`ComposedGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.ComposedGate.html#bqskit.ir.ComposedGate): A gate that is composed of other gates.
+- [`ComposedGate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.gates.ComposedGate.html#bqskit.ir.gates.ComposedGate): A gate that is composed of other gates.
 This provides methods to dynamically determine if the gate is differentiable or optimizable via other means.

 ## Differentiable Gates